Private Gourmet Wine Tour options:

 Constantia Wine Tour (Half or full day)

-- Groot Constantia – this estate was established by Simon van der Stel and is well worth visiting to walk around the traditional Cape Dutch homestead and to stop for a cup of tea under the oaks.
-A visit here should be the start of your journey as it gives you a great perspective into the history of the region.
+- Groot Constantia – the estate was established by Simon van der Stel in the late 1600’s and is well worth visiting to walk around the traditional Cape Dutch homestead and to stop for a cup of tea under the oaks.
+A visit here should be the start of your journey as it gives you best introduction to the history of the region.
 This is the estate that made the sweet wines of Constantia famous around the world.
+It is also a wonderful estate for kids to run around and explore as well.

-- Klein Constantia – is most famous for recreating the famous sweet wines of Constantia and launching it as Vin de Constance.
+- Klein Constantia – is most famous for recreating the famous sweet wines of Constantia – The famous Vin de Constance.
 It is well worth a visit to try this desert wine as well as their delicious sauvignon blanc and cab sav.

-- Steenberg – this estate has the most dramatic tasting room in the area.
+- Steenberg – this estate has the most beautiful interior decor in their tasting room.
 It has been designed to impress with a beautiful large contemporary chandelier as the focal point.
-Steenberg is most famous for its award winning sauvignon blanc.
+There are areas to taste where you can sit on gorgeous couches inside or relax outside if the weather is good.
+Steenberg is most famous for its award winning sauvignon blanc and its bubbles (MCC).
 Note that the restaurant at the tasting room is gorgeous and offers contemporary bistro dishes in a funky contemporary setting.
 In the late afternoon it is also fun to pop in here for tapas and drinks.

-- High Constantia – is a small boutique winery offering a top champagne as well as a large variety of interesting reds.
-I would highly recommend a visit.
+- High Constantia – is a small boutique winery offering a top bubbles – MCC (champagne style) as well as a good selection of wonderfully well aged reds.
+I would highly recommend a visit as you sit on a terrace next to the cellar.
+The cellar staff assist with the tastings.
+A wonderful authentic and slightly rustic experience.

 Olive & Vine Tour